masongcm/gmwebsite/content/project/cdgp/index.md

 - discover and visit a fascinating country like Nigeria with its compelling history, amazing people, and exciting perspective 🇳🇬

-Results of the two-year followup are already available on the [OPM Website](https://www.opml.co.uk/files/Publications/8214-evaluation-child-development-grant-programme/cdgp-quantitative-midline-report-volume-i.pdf).
-Stay tuned for the final followup (Spring 2019) and academic publications!
+Results of the twevaluation areorilable on the [OPM Website](https://www.opml.co.uk/files/Publications/8214-evaluation-child-development-grant-programme/c S

+ay tuned for thademic publications!